 Less glitz and glamor than the swanky addresses above, the Red Market is a bustling wet market crammed with fruit and veg stalls, sellers with stacks of live chickens, and butchers slicing into hunks of meat.
 As a tourist, it’s unlikely you’ll be in the market for a bag of rump steak, but the Red Market is all about character and an opportunity to soak up the relentless bargaining, barging, and bartering that takes place.
 The distinctive red brick building dates from 1936 and is a fine example of Macau’s Portuguese heritage.

-We only include this because someone is almost certainly sure to shove a leaflet into your hand singing the praises of Fisherman’s Wharf as soon as you step off the ferry.
+We include the Fisherman’s Wharf because someone is almost certainly sure to shove a leaflet into your hand singing its praises as soon as you step off the ferry.
 Don’t believe it.
 There are two dozen underwhelming shops, some overpriced rides, and very little else.